ikarsh/ikarsh.github.io/_posts/2025-12-25-incompletenss-python.md

 ```
 halts", which you probably don't know how to prove or disprove.

-In fact - fuck this, we can translate everything to python.
+In fact - we can translate everything to python.
 We can implement some python classes `Proof` and `Statement` whose objects encode proofs and statements.
 We can implement a function
 ```py
 def statement_that_code_halts(code: Code) -> Statement
 ```